jedireza/frame/README.md

 ## Setup

-__WARNING:__ This will clear all data in existing `users`, `admins` and `admingroups` MongoDB collections.
+__WARNING:__ This will clear all data in existing `users`, `admins` and `adminGroups` MongoDB collections.
 It will also overwrite an existing `/config.js` file.

 ```bash